CurveDocs/curve-docs/docs/LLAMMA/monetarypolicy.md

-monetary policy contracts are integrated into the crvusd system. every market has its policy. some are different to others. e.g. sfrxeth and wsteth have a higher rate than wbtc and eth, etc... explain what the contract does etc.

-monetary policy contracts are integrated into the crvusd system and are resposible for the rate of crvusd markets. when creating a new market via the [factory contract](/curve-docs/docs/LLAMMA/factory.md) a monetary policy contract needs to be "linked". currently there are two different monetary policies:
+Monetary policy contracts are integrated into the crvUSD system and are responsible for the interest rate of crvUSD markets.
+When creating a new market via the factory contract, a monetary policy contract needs to be provided.
-- policy for sfrxeth and wsteth markets: due to the nature that they are earning yield as LSD the rate is higher than for other markets
-- weth and wbtc: the rates for these markets are 40% lower than those for the LSD due to the fact that the underlying token is not earning any yield.

 Interest rates are updated whenever a new loan is created or repayed.